 I left Mentor Graphics / Context to join the early team of Electronic Book Technology (EBT) in Providence RI to build industrial strength SGML based hypertext systems used for electronic maintenance and repair manuals, scholarly collections of documents (e.g. a corpus of English language poetry), and computer system and software documentation for vendors including Novell, Silicon Graphics, and Sun Microsystems.

 When INSO corporation acquired EBT in 1996, Chris Nuzum - then a software engineering team leader at EBT - and I decided to found Traction Software.
 In fact "Traction" was at first the working code name for proposed hypertext product that would bring many of the unique benefits of an early generation of hypertext systems to pleasant and stable islands of editable content natively embedded in the Web.

 Architectural features include bi-directional and reliable links, paragraph level addresses and tags that are stable across editing all embedded in a platform that would enable people to use standard Web protocols.
 Traction would allow people to collect, edit, link and deliver content to the Web without losing the benefits of a simple and stable environment for secure and scalable working communication, while presenting a fully Web compliant interface to the rest of the world.

-But more that these technical features, the model for Traction was the inspired by the work of Douglas Engelbart (who was on Context's Technical Advisory Board along with Andy van Dam).
-I'd claim that Engelbart envisioned and implemented an integrated hypertext model for wiki-like collaborative editing, combined with blog like journaling of conversational content starting from first principles in 1964 and continuing through today.
+But more that these technical features, the model for Traction was the inspired by the work of Douglas Engelbart — who was on Context's Technical Advisory Board along with Andy van Dam.
+I'd claim that Engelbart envisioned and implemented an integrated hypertext model for wiki-like collaborative editing, combined with blog like journaling of conversational content starting from first principles in 1964.
 For more on what I think this means, please see: